-This list will be used by the course director, teaching faculty and the course coordinator to inform you of day-to-day developments and course news.
+This list will be used by the course director, teaching faculty and the course coordinator to inform you of urgent day-to-day developments and course news additional to any announcements published on CANVAS.
 The list only contains the MSc RFMS students - to reach the faculty, please use/copy in their personal emails.